pcubillos/bibmanager/docs/index.rst

 Features
 ========

-``bibmanager`` is a command-line based application to facilitate the management of BibTeX entries, allowing the user to:
+``bibmanager`` is a Python 3.7+ command-line based application to facilitate the management of BibTeX entries, allowing the user to:

 * Unify all BibTeX entries into a single database
 * Automate .bib file generation when compiling a LaTeX project